-Working adults who decide to pursue a college degree face a variety of challenges.
-Earning a college degree is difficult on its own, and it’s only made more difficult by combining college’s relentless onslaught of deadlines, projects, and tests with a work schedule.
-It can all become overwhelming.
+Working adults who pursue a college degree face a variety of challenges.
+Earning a college degree is difficult on its own, and it is made more difficult by combining college's relentless onslaught of deadlines, projects, and tests with a demanding work schedule.

 Nontraditional Student Enrollment Expected to Rise

-Nontraditional students are common at colleges throughout the country, particularly their digital wings.
-In an article titled “27 is the new 18: Adult students on the rise” nonprofit, nonpartisan Education Commission of the States discusses how the ratio of non-traditional students attending higher education is only expected to increase.
-While enrollment totals are higher for students younger than 25, the NCES projects total enrollment growth rates for older students will outpace growth rates of traditional, younger students through 2024.
+Nontraditional students are common at colleges throughout the country, particularly in online programs.
+In fact, the nonprofit, nonpartisan Education Commission of the States indicates that the ratio of non-traditional students attending higher education is expected to increase.
+While enrollment totals are higher for students younger than 25, the NCES projects total enrollment growth rates for older students to outpace growth rates of traditional younger students through 2024.

 University of North Carolina at Chapel Hill

 - How does your school accommodate non-traditional students?